 On-site recovery strategies

 On-site strategies cover everything from applications and systems to vital data.
-Disaster recovery plans will note the resources that support essential processes, planning for situations that might arise should one or more components become unavailable.
+Disaster recovery plans will note the resources that support essential processes and plan for situations that might arise should one or more components become unavailable.

 Data restoration